Read our fact sheet about international students.

 - Being sacked because you were sick or injured.

 There are other general workplace protections that all employees have.
 For more information see the Protections at work fact sheet.

 If you feel like any of these things are happening to you, you should contact the Fair Work Infoline on 13 13 94 for assistance.

 - it’s allowed under a term of an employee’s award, or

-This means that an employer generally cannot take money from your wages unless you agree and the deduction benefits you, or unless your industrial instrument permits it.
-For example, if you accidentally break something, the employer cannot deduct money from your wages.
-Further, an employer cannot force you to agree to a deduction.
+For example, if you accidentally break something, your employer cannot deduct money from your wages.
+Further, an employer can’t force you to agree to a deduction.

-Even if the deduction is authorised under a term in an award or agreement, the term has no effect if the deduction is directly, or indirectly, for the employer’s benefit, or if the deduction is unreasonable.
+Even if the deduction is authorised under a term in an award, registered agreement or contract of employment, the term has no effect if:

 If you are concerned about deductions from your wages, contact the Fair Work Infoline on 13 13 94.